Juul Is Behaving Differently In The Philippines Than In The U.S., Say Activists

 The lack of definitive information means that under U.S. law, Juul is prohibited from describing its product as safe — or even saying it's safer than smoking.
 Last month the FDA warned Juul that some of its marketing does just that.
 The agency ordered Juul to stop immediately.

 But the company faces no such constraints in the Philippines.
-And Limpin says that when, as an impromptu experiment she sent her 19-year-old son to a Juul kiosk in Manila, the salesperson told him that using Juul is safer than smoking because it won't cause cancer — and made no mention of any risks from vaping.
+And Limpin says that when, as an impromptu experiment, she sent her 19-year-old son to a Juul kiosk in Manila, the salesperson told him that using Juul is safer than smoking because it won't cause cancer — and made no mention of any risks from vaping.

 Limpin adds that this is one of many instances — including public events and hearings in the legislature — where Juul is "actually marketing [its product] like it's not going to cause any problems."